University Police Department

 Over the years numerous men were hired to fill the position and the number of night watchmen grew to two.
 They were responsible for securing the buildings, giving assistance to students living in the dorms and running off anybody who had no business being on the property.

-This position was later expanded to employ two night watchmen as the campus grew up until 1953 when Dr. William McCain appointed a retired FBI Agent, John Reiter (1953-1960), to start the Department of Public Safety.
+As the campus grew patrols were warranted both day and night.
+This necessitated Dr. William McCain to appoint retired FBI Agent, John Reiter (1953-1960), to start the Department of Public Safety in 1953.
 By then the school had changed its name twice and was now Mississippi Southern College.
-This meant not only hiring more people but granting them more authority in the commission of their duties.
-The director was given the same authority as the chief of police and the officers could detain suspects to hold them for the authorities.
+This meant not only hiring more people but granting them more authority in the commission of their duties such as detentions of offenders and writing parking tickets.
+The director was given the same authority as the chief of police and the officers could detain suspects for the authorities.

-This would be carried on in an even bigger way by Security Chief Willie Oubre (1965-1980) who had served as a chief deputy at Forrest County and Mississippi Highway Patrolman.
+This would be carried on in an even bigger way by Security Chief Willie Oubre (1965-1980) who had served as a chief deputy at Forrest County Sheriff's Office and prior to that was a Mississippi Highway Patrolman.
 While working as a law man Oubre became familiar with the training aspects of law enforcement and saw the growing need for firearms to be worn on campus.
 After many debates both on and off campus Oubre was able to arm his officers in early 1975.
-In addition, Oubre was able to obtain radar for traffic enforcement and a Minolta 35mm camera used for investigations.
+In addition, Oubre was able to obtain radar for traffic enforcement.

 For fifteen years the department grew in size to include an assistant chief of police, Thomas M. Hutson, and an investigator.
 Oubre even put his degree which he had obtained from the college in 1939 to good use by teaching classes on campus.